AminaJay/Hotel-Website-MobileView/README.md

 ***

 ## Render Link Mobile View
-You can view a live version of this mobile-optimized project here:
+You can view a live version of this mobile project here:
 [Live Demo](https://hotel-website-mobileview-n9nm.onrender.com)

 ***